ukkiez/Dustforce-Chaos-Mode/README.md

 - Create a new file in `/events-cycle/events` or `/events-queue/events`.
 Paste in the boilerplate code.
 - Give the class and constructor whatever name you want, related to what the event does.
 - Go to `/event-cycle/events/index.cpp` or `/event-queue/events/index.cpp` and include your file.
 Put your class instance in the `get_<event-type>_events()` function, in the returned array at the bottom where all the rest are already specified.
 (For debugging, see the testing/debugging section below.)
 - Specify in the `initialize()` method whatever code the event needs to run the moment it starts.
-E.g. gathering variables from the scene, and perhaps already activating some type of effect, like randomizing SFX.
+E.g. gathering variables from the scene.
+Here, you could also already start doing what your event might want to do immediately, like randomizing SFX, spawning apples, etc.
 - Do whatever else your events wants to do, as you would in a normal script.
 In `step()`, `draw()`, `entity_on_add()`, etc. This doesn't always have to be the case, sometimes `initialize()` can contain all the code you need.
 In this case, you can just remove whatever methods you don't need, like maybe `void draw(){}`. `checkpoint_save()` and `checkpoint_load()` are not available.

 *Note that every `CycleEvent` and `QueueEvent` class inherently has access to the seeded Random class methods as part of its base class, with the available methods specified in `/lib/Random.cpp`*